FormulaMonks/schemer/README.markdown

 Removes the `user_id` column the next time the `Widget` class is loaded.

+Have a need for a particular type of column?

+    class Widget < ActiveRecord::Base
+      schema :name, { :size => :integer }, :description
+    end

+Will create `size` as an `:integer` column so you can take advantage of Rails' casting.

 Feeling more confident and ready to make that big leap to migrations?
 Just run:

     rake schemer:migration